ticketmaster/vertical-pod-autoscaler-config/overlays/tm/README.md

 - github.com/ticketmaster/vertical-pod-autoscaler-config//base
 ```

-Use the manifests in the `/base` directory of thise repository as the base for this overlay.
+Use the manifests in the `/base` directory of this repository as the base for this overlay.

 ```yaml
 commonLabels: